 The program being executed contains a "stray" exception.
 That is, it raises an exception at some point, and this exception is never caught.
 This causes immediate termination of the program.
-The name of the exception is printed, but not its arguments.
+The name of the exception is printed, along with its string and integer arguments (arguments of more complex types are not correctly printed).
+To locate the context of the uncaught exception, compile the program with the -g option and either run it again under the ocamldebug debugger (see chapter 15), or run it with ocamlrun -b or with the OCAMLRUNPARAM environment variable set to b=1.